christopher-dG/osu-bot/README.md

 # osu!-bot

-[/u/osu-bot](https://reddit.com/u/osu-bot) is a Reddit bot to post beatmap and player information to /r/osugame score posts
+[/u/osu-bot](https://reddit.com/u/osu-bot) is a Reddit bot to post beatmap and player information to /r/osugame score posts.

 ## To Score Posters